Enhancing Sample Efficiency in Multi-Agent RL with Uncertainty Quantification and Selective Exploration: The SEMUS Algorithm

 \subsection{Exploration based on ensemble kurtosis}

+Standard exploration techniques from single-agent RL, such as entropy maximization \cite{haarnoja2018soft}, can lead to inefficient exploration in MARL due to the large joint action space, often degrading performance \cite{kim2023adaptive}.
+These methods encourage random exploration \cite{eysenbach2022maximum}, causing agents to visit redundant states \cite{jo2024fox}.
+To reduce exploration steps, we propose a selective approach: only high-uncertainty states and actions are explored.
+We leverage ensemble kurtosis to prioritize actions with higher kurtosis values, corresponding to greater disagreement in the ensemble.
+Kurtosis effectively captures the "tailness" of a distribution \cite{westfall2014kurtosis}, emphasizing values deviating from the mean Q-function more than variance.
+This allows ignoring low-disagreement states, resulting in more efficient exploration.
+Sec. \ref{sec:experiment} empirically analyzes the ability of kurtosis to guide exploration to informative states

-We propose leveraging ensemble kurtosis to adjust the level of exploration and prioritize actions associated with higher kurtosis values.
-Our algorithm applies kurtosis in a twofold manner.
-First, each agent detects high-uncertainty states based on the mean value of the kurtoses taken over all actions in the action space.
-Second, once a relevant state is detected, prioritization is applied by weighting actions according to their kurtosis.
-This two-step approach allows us to meet the efficiency requirement discussed in Sec. \ref{sec:challenges} and avoid over-exploration.
-In each iteration of action selection, every $i_{th}$ agent calculates the kurtosis over all $M_i$ actions:
+Our algorithm applies kurtosis in two ways.
+First, each agent detects high-uncertainty states based on the mean kurtosis across all actions.
+Second, in detected states, actions are weighted by their kurtosis.
+At each iteration, the $i$-th agent computes the kurtosis over its $M_i$ actions: